 Table of Contents

-Where to stay in Seoul: The best neighbourhoods & areas
+Best areas to stay in Seoul: Top neighbourhoods & districts

 With the incredibly efficient—if, at times, horribly crowded!—public transportation, there aren’t many places within central Seoul that are off-limits.